 In the day of smartphones and artificial intelligence it is no surprise that network technology is being applied to honeybee monitoring and investigation.
 What could be more important when industrialized and pollinator-dependent nations are experiencing colony mortality exceeding any in written history?
 Today’s technologies enable the detection and analysis of phenomena previously hidden from beekeepers.

-What’s being monitored now and what will be possible in the near future?
-How will this priceless information to be collected and analyzed?
-What questions will arise from answers we find?
-Below are what the Center and Hivetool.org make available in a “Hive Monitoring Kit” and what we envision for the near future:
+How is this priceless information being collected and analyzed?
+Following are what the Center and HiveTool™ currently make available in a networked Hive Monitoring Kit and what we envision for the near future:

 We digitally measure all networked colony weights to tenths of a pound, delivered online every five minutes, displayed graphically in real time.
 This provides us with a visual map of colony change.
 Beekeepers can recognize weight drop each morning as foragers leave and during afternoon orientation flights.
 A steady loss of weight throughout the night is evidence of evaporation while bees fan and dry fresh nectar.
 Comparison over time identifies the net gain or loss in the colony’s cycle, easily pinpointing flows and dearths.
 A sudden drop of 3-8 lbs likely indicates a daytime swarming event.
 Year-to-year comparisons of nectar flows among many hives provide indirect information on bloom times–in fact these have been used by NASA in the examination of climate change.
 The scale remains under the hive year-round and requires no onsite manipulation.